seufolds6/Kinect-Sensor-Myers-Briggs-Indicator/README.md

 Group 13: Sophie Usherwood, David Peng, Nathan Wu, Edward Liau

 ## Getting Started
 To run, copy the `index.html` filepath into your local browser.
 Make sure you are using TV 2.
-Alternatively, configure `host` to your desired WebSocket.
+Alternatively, configure the variable `host` (located in 'main.js') to your desired WebSocket.

 ## Overview